webdriverio/webdriverio/website/blog/2024-08-15-webdriverio-v9-release.md

 ### New `url` Command Parameters

-The `url` command has evolved from a simple navigation tool to a powerful feature-packed command 💪.
+The `url` command has evolved from a simple navigation tool to a powerful feature-packed command.

 #### Passing in Custom Headers